Ralph0210/cursor-general-rules/README.md

 # Cursor Rules

 This directory contains a collection of **Cursor Rules** to help maintain high standards for frontend development, UI/UX design, accessibility, UX writing, and team collaboration in this project.
+I found the ones regulating Cursor's behavior, e.g. ask-before-assumptions.mdc, makes Cursor asks more question to clarify my intent, which has made my development experience smoother.

 ## 📁 How Cursor Rules Work